The Lasting Impact of ALOHAnet and Norman Abramson

 This Act established a regulatory foundation that persisted for much of the 20th century, governing how telecommunications were managed and ensuring public access to these services.
 This included addressing the introduction of computer services into the telecommunications networks.

-The Communications Act of 1934 created a regulatory framework for U.S. telecommunications and introduced the concepts that later became known as Title I and Title II services.
+The Communications Act of 1934 created a regulatory framework for U.S. telecommunications and introduced the concepts that later became known as Title II and Title I services.
+These specifications would shape the structure of the Internet Services Provider (ISP) industry.

 Title II of the Communications Act defined and regulated “common carrier” services, treating telecommunications services (like traditional telephone service) as essential public utilities.
 Common carriers are required to provide service to all customers in a non-discriminatory way, under just and reasonable rates and conditions.